-Appendix 1: Risk-based partnership assessment2
+Appendix 1: Financial risk-based partnership assessment2

-1. The risk assessment tool supports the management decision on taking on a new partnership or re-assessing an ongoing relationship.
+1. The financial risk assessment tool supports the management decision on taking on a new partnership or re-assessing an ongoing relationship.
 The process and conclusion of the assessment should be based on the joint work of both programme and finance staff responsible.
-The identified risks and mitigation recommendation should be used in the partner monitoring and partner capacity building process, and should link with the partner capacity building plan.
+The identified risks and mitigation recommendation should be used in the partner monitoring and partner capacity strengthening process and should link with the partner capacity strengthening plan.

-Criteria Risk Explanation

-rank

-(H/M/L)

-Prior knowledge of If WaterAid has not worked with the partner

-partner before, consider the risk 'High'.

-If WaterAid has worked with the partner

-satisfactorily before, but does not now,

-consider the risk 'Medium'.

-If WaterAid currently works with the partner

-and there are no problems, consider the risk

-'Low'.

-If there have been, or are, problems, the risk

-rank should be adjusted accordingly.

-2. Organisation Legal and decision-making structure,

-structure and management structure and authorisation

-governance processes.

-3. Work to be delivered Complexity of project work to be delivered and

-(if known) ability of partner to deliver.
-In assessing this,

-consideration should be given to the partner's

-previous experience in delivering such work

-and their access to technical skills and

-4. Capacity and skills resources, etc.

-4. Capacity and skills Adequate finance staffing, systems and processes for accounting for funds,

-documented policies and procedures, and

-management reporting.

-5. Funding Size of the budget, donor compliance

-3. I dildilig requirement and other funding sources.

-6. Other factors Status of partner within the region/area and/or

-o.
-Other factors political and environmental factors that may

-increase risk.

-แบเอลจอ แงห.
+Criteria Risk rank (H/M/L) Explanation Prior knowledge of partner If WaterAid has not worked with the partner before, consider the risk 'High'.
+If WaterAid has worked with the partner satisfactorily before, but does not now, consider the risk 'Medium'.
+If WaterAid currently works with the partner and there are no problems, consider the risk 'Low'.
+If there have been, or are, problems, the risk rank should be adjusted accordingly.
+2. Organisation structure and governance Legal and decision-making structure, management structure and authorisation processes.
+3. Work to be delivered (if known) Complexity of project work to be delivered and ability of partner to deliver.
+In assessing this, consideration should be given to the partner's previous experience in delivering such work and their access to technical skills and resources, etc. 4.
+Capacity and skills Adequate finance staffing, systems and processes for accounting for funds, documented policies and procedures, and management reporting.
+5. Funding Size of the budget, donor compliance requirement and other funding sources.